This post may contain affiliate links. Please see disclosure policy here.

 Tips

-One of the most important things to remember is cast iron gets hot and that includes the handle.
+- One of the most important things to remember is cast iron holds heat and that includes the handle.
 Protect your hands.
 Use a towel or hot pot holder when handling the cast iron pan.

 Leave a Review